kuu/awscdk-construct-mediapackage-wrapper/README.md

 CDK Construct for creating wrapper Lambda@Edge functions for MediaPackage endpoints
 * You can define two Lambda@Edge functions, each intended for manipulating HLS and DASH manifest
-* Each function needs to be stored in a TypeScript (.ts) file and its relative path needs to be passed
+* Each function needs to be stored in a TypeScript (.ts) file and its path needs to be passed
 * The created Lambda@Edge functions will be set as ORIGIN_REQUEST triggers of a newly created CloudFront distribution

 **Input:**